apexneural-ramya/notebook-lm-clone/README.md

 - Qdrant vector database for efficient semantic search.
 - Zep's temporal knowledge graphs as the memory layer.
 - Coqui TTS as the open source Text-to-Speech model.
-- Streamlit for the interactive web UI.
+- Next.js 14 (React/TypeScript) for the modern web frontend.
+- FastAPI for the backend API.

 ### NotebookLM UI